A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Algebraic examples and numerical illustrations

+\paragraph{Reproducibility} All timings used a single core of a Linux compute cluster with $32$\,GB of memory per job.
+The BLAS thread count is pinned to one before NumPy is imported, so that the measured slopes reflect the algorithms alone.
+The implementation is Python~3.12 with NumPy, SciPy and pandas.
+Dense instances are $A=MM^{\top}+2nI_n$ with $M$ having independent standard normal entries, banded instances use the same random construction restricted to a band of half-width $b=2$, and circulant instances a random symmetric first column supported on six lags.
+The seeds are $0,1,2$.

+The constraint dimension grows with $n$ as $m^{\perp}=2n-1$ in the dual setting and $m=2n-3$ in the banded ones, and is fixed in the others.
+The iteration caps used for the differencing are $4$ and $12$ ($2$ and $8$ for dense Newton-CG), with the convergence test disabled so that exactly the requested number of iterations is taken.
+The fitted exponents are least-squares slopes of the logarithm of the time per iteration against $\log n$, over the whole $n$ grid of each setting.
+The residual quoted in Table~\ref{tab:scaling_summary} is the largest absolute component of the gradient at the returned iterate, namely $\max_k|\tr(BD_k)|$ in the primal settings and the corresponding dual gradient for Example~II.
+The driver scripts, the $n$ grids and the raw measurements are available in the repository cited in Section~\ref{sec:optimization}.

-Figure~\ref{fig:block_group_demo} illustrates the block-permutation invariant setting of Example~III on a small instance with $n=25$ (five blocks of size five), chosen for visualization.
-The input matrix $A$ is block-structured and $G$-invariant.
-The constraint matrix $C\in S$ is block-constant, with the active symmetric block pairs indicated by red stars.
-The corresponding precision matrix $B\in S^\perp$ exhibits exact zeros on the inactive block pairs (marked by red circles), while $B^{-1}$ recovers the dense covariance structure.
-This example highlights how symmetry reduces the effective optimization dimension while enforcing exact structural constraints in both $C$ and $B$.
+Figure~\ref{fig:block_group_demo} illustrates the block-permutation invariant setting of Example~IV on a small instance with $n=25$ (five blocks of size five), chosen for visualization.
+It shows how symmetry reduces the effective optimization dimension while enforcing exact structural constraints in both $C$ and $B$.